evkx/evkx.github.io/content/models/nio/el7/EL7/specifications.md

 ---
 title: Nio EL7 specifications
 linktitle: Specifications
-description: See below for full specifications for Nio EL7
+description: EVKX.net gives you the full specifications for Nio EL7.
 weight: 30
 ---
 [![Nio EL7](https://media.evkx.net/multimedia/models/nio/el7/el7/main_1_st.jpg)](../)
 EVKX.net seeks to have the most complete specifications for Nio EL7.
-Click on image above for full article, visit the image gallery for Nio EL7, visit the chargeinfo for Nio EL7 with chargecurve, vistid extended range info.
+Click on image above for [full article](../), visit the [image gallery](../gallery/) for high-res images of Nio EL7, visit the [chargeinfo]( for Nio EL7 with chargecurve, vistid extended range info.

 ## Performance